Joan B. Burton, Ph.D.

 301-314-0261 | email@example.com

-Naz Beyranvand is the outreach and finance manager for the Federal and Global Fellows in D.C.
+Naz Beyranvand is the program manager for the Federal and Global Fellows in D.C.
 Programs.
-She launched the new Alumni Mentorship Program in spring 2016 in collaboration with the Alumni Board President.
+She launched the Alumni Mentorship Program in spring 2016 in collaboration with the Alumni Board President.
 This mentor program paired professional, talented alumni with students in both our programs.
 In addition, she created the successful Ambassador Program.
 Before joining the Federal and Global Fellows Programs in September 2015, Naz was the project manager for the Roshan Initiative in Persian Digital Humanities, administrative coordinator for the Roshan Institute for Persian Studies at the University of Maryland and executive assistant to the Director of Roshan for three years.
 She earned her Masters of Professional Studies in Persian at the University of Maryland in 2012, the same institution in which she had earned her Bachelors of Arts degree as a double major in Broadcast Journalism and Persian Studies.
 She is fluent in English, Persian and Spanish.

 Jane Lyons, Program Assistant